AdrianGeorgeM/-Bookmarker-Application/README.md

 # -Bookmarker-Application
-In this video I  will build an application for storing website urls using nothing but pure JavaScript.
+I  will build an application for storing website urls using nothing but pure JavaScript.
 No jQuery or frameworks, just plain old JavaScript(es5).
 I will use Local Storage to store the bookmarks
 # Bookmarker LocalStorage App

 Simple application for bookmarking webistes.
 This app goes along with the "Learn JavaScript By Building A Bookmarking App" tutorial.
 It uses localStorage for storing bookmarks